8 kid-friendly writing warm-ups that spark creative writing

 Writing can feel the same way.
 A blank piece of paper stares back at your child.
 He imagines how long the writing assignment is going to take and all the drafts and edits that await him.
 Taking the very first step is the hardest part.
 Once he plunges in and the words start flowing, he may even find he doesn’t want to stop!

 This natural inertia that makes those first steps so hard is why young writers need warm-ups.
-These pre-writing activities provide structure for thinking about the writing task and a low-risk way to take those first forward motions.
+These pre-writing activities and kid-friendly writing warm-ups provide structure for thinking about the writing task and a low-risk way to take those first forward motions.

 1. Writing Prompts